ttreeagency/ContentRepositoryImporter/README.md

 Start your import process
 -------------------------

-**Tips**: Do not forget to require this package from the package in which you do the importing, to ensure the correct loading order, so the setting would get overriden correctly.
+**Tips**: Do not forget to require this package from the package in which you do the importing, to ensure the correct loading order, so the settings would get overriden correctly.

 From the CLI: